Database A to Z

 Academic Search Premier (EBSCO): This multi-disciplinary database provides full text for more than 4,600 academic journals and magazines.
 Provided by the State of Wisconsin's Badgerlink project.
 Off campus link

-Access Newspaper Archives (Badgerlinkthousands of ): Search the tens of newspaper pages available through Access Newspaper Archives to locate information on famous world events.
+Access Newspaper Archives (Badgerlink): Search the tens of thousands of newspaper pages available through Access Newspaper Archives to locate information on famous world events.
 Off campus link

 Alt Health Watch (EBSCO): This database focuses on the many perspectives of complementary, holistic and integrated approaches to health care and wellness.
 It includes the full text articles for more than 180 international journals and reports and hundreds of pamphlets, booklets, special reports, original research and book excerpts.
 Provided by the State of Wisconsin's Badgerlink project.
 Off campus link